 The Verb: The Action of a Sentence

-In the simplest terms, a Japanese verb performs the same role that an English verb might: it describes the action of the sentence.
+In the simplest terms, a verb performs the same role in Japanese sentence structure as in English: it describes the action of the sentence.
 Depending on how complex the sentence is, there may be multiple verbs within it.
 However, a Japanese sentence will almost always end with a verb.

 Japanese verbs have two tenses: present and past.
 The future tense is implied in Japanese.
 Unlike the subject and the object, a Japanese verb has no particle attached to its end.
 If the verb is in the middle of a complex sentence, it may be followed by a conjunctive article like から (kara) or けど (kedo), but these are a different element of the sentence’s structure.

 In the SOV formula, the V, or verb, is the one element that will always be in the sentence.
 After all, what’s a sentence without the action?

 Do ensure that your sentence ends with a verb.
 The most common verb to end a sentence with is です (desu), a form of the verb to be.
 Another common sentence-ending verb is する (suru) or します (shimasu), which mean to do.